 For example, a person has three credit cards with a total balance of $65,000.
 They have been paying the minimum balance on one and two are heading towards default.
 Their means test calculation determines they have $200 of disposable monthly income.
 Therefore, they will be required to pay $200 a month for five years to their unsecured creditors.
 In this case, instead of paying $65,000, they will only pay $12,000 of their total credit card debt.
 Any remaining balance would be discharged.
 This amount is significantly lower than what the credit card companies would settle for outside of bankruptcy.
 Additionally, the discharged debt is not considered taxable income.
 Chapter 13 bankruptcies are complicated, so it is crucial to speak with our Philadelphia Chapter 13 bankruptcy attorneys before filing.

 Contact Our Pennsylvania Bankruptcy Attorneys if You are Overwhelmed with Credit Card Debt

 Credit card debt could feel like being crushed under a mountain of bills with no options.
 Though many people might not believe it, bankruptcy is often the best choice to deal with overwhelming debt.
-The Pennsylvania bankruptcy attorneys at Young, Marr & Associates are available to answer your questions regarding credit card debt and bankruptcy.
+The Pennsylvania bankruptcy attorneys at Young, Marr, Mallis & Associates are available to answer your questions regarding credit card debt and bankruptcy.
 Call (215) 701-6519 to schedule an appointment at no charge.